webtiming/timingsrc/doc/api_sequencer.md

 Sequencers in the timingsrc library uses [TimingObject](http://webtiming.github.io/timingobject) as timing source.
 The main function of a Sequencer is to emit [change](#change) and [remove](#remove) events at the correct time, as cue intervals dynamically transition between *active* and *inactive*.
 Change means that the cue has become active, or that it remained active while the cue data changed in some way.
 Remove means the cue became inactive, or was removed from the Sequencer all together.
 Sequencers also maintain a list of *active cues*, always consistent with the history of event callbacks and the state of the timing object.
 The Sequencer API is similar to the [TrackElement](http://www.html5rocks.com/en/tutorials/track/basics/) API.

-> A Sequencer is data agnostic and can therefore be used by any application-specific data model, provided only that application data can be associated with unique keys, and that temporal aspects can be expressed in terms of intervals or singular points.
+> A Sequencer is data agnostic and may therefore be used by any application-specific data model, provided only that application data can be associated with unique keys, and that temporal aspects can be expressed in terms of intervals or singular points.

 <a name="toc"></a>